CharlyReux/evolvable-by-design-tutorial/tutorial.md

         description: user deleted
 ```

-In our user ProfileCard we could have a optional button that can be displayed if a relation to a delete method exists:
+In our user ProfileCard we could have an optional button that can be displayed if a relation to a delete method exists:

 ```tsx
 {(user.isRelationAvailable("http://myVoc.org/#rel/delete")) ? <Button onClick={() => deleteUser(user)}>delete User</Button> : ""}
 ```

-with a method like this one in our UserService
+and a method like this one in our UserService:
 ```ts
   async deleteUser(user: SemanticResource): Promise<SemanticResource> {
       const deleteOperation = user.